 Sexual assault solicitors can explain to you the law and the process.
 Then you can decide together what choices you'll make.
 Do you answer questions in interview?
 Can the police be pressured to drop the case?
 Can the case be fought?
 These questions are important and need to be answered.

-Specialist sexual assault solicitors can then take solid steps to improve the situation for you to have the best chance of beating the case and your life returning to normal.
+Specialist sexual assault lawyers can then take solid steps to improve the situation for you to have the best chance of beating the case and your life returning to normal.

 A person who meets one of our specialist sexual assault solicitors quickly understands that they've come to experts who genuinely care about helping people get through this situation.